-We use Twitter, Instagram, LinkedIn, and Facebook analytics to better communicate with the public about our work.
+We use Twitter, Instagram, LinkedIn, TikTok and Facebook analytics to better communicate with the public about our work.
 We may collect any personal information provided to us via social media, for the purposes of engaging and consulting with individuals.

-To protect individual’s privacy and the privacy of others, personal information (including phone numbers and email addresses) should not be posted in any social media interaction.
+To protect your privacy and the privacy of others, personal information (including phone numbers and email addresses) should not be posted in any social media interaction.
 We will remove or edit any post or comment on our social media pages that contains sensitive personal information.

 Links to non-Diabetes Victoria websites